 SIBO is an acronym for Small Intestinal Bacterial Overgrowth.
 Millions of Americans are suffering from their chronic, yet treatable, condition.
 The small intestine is the largest part of the digestive tract and is responsible for the proper digestion of your food and nutrients.
 Small amounts of commensal bacterial can live harmoniously in the small intestine, but if the bad bacteria, it leaves your gut health and overall health in destress.

 What are the dangers of SIBO?

 The biggest danger you face is malnutrition.
 When the bad bacteria have overtaken your small intestine, it becomes near impossible to properly digest and assimilate nutrients.
-If is common for SIBO patients to test low in iron, calcium, vitamins A, D E and K, as well as B12.
-The bacteria not only block absorption of nutrients, but also selfishly feeds off of your dietary intake, consuming the nutrients for their own benefit.
+It is common for SIBO patients to test low in iron, calcium, vitamins A, D E, and K, as well as B12.
+The bacteria not only block the absorption of nutrients but also selfishly feeds off of your dietary intake, consuming the nutrients for their own benefit.
 This is exacerbated by certain foods, especially sugar and simple carbohydrates.
 As the bacteria strengthens, your body weakens and you experience unpleasant symptoms.

 Symptoms and diagnosis of SIBO: